Google blocks California news in response to bill that would force tech giant to pay

 At least 70% of digital advertising revenue has been collected by Google and Meta, according to Insider Intelligence.

+The Department of Justice has sued Google over its grip on digital advertising, with federal officials alleging it amassed such power by violating U.S. competition laws.

-Advocates of the California bill say Silicon Valley has a responsibility to pay news publishers for the astronomical profits it has reaped from serving people news articles.
+In California, advocates of the bill say Silicon Valley has a responsibility to pay news publishers for the astronomical profits it has reaped from serving people news articles.

 Big Tech companies have not been the only ones critical of the push.
 Other skeptics said if a fee for displaying links were applied to the rest of internet, it would break "the open web" by making information less accessible.